bandham-manikanta/qa-system/README.md

 Next I tried being smarter about filtering.
 If someone asks "what does Vikram want", just pull Vikram's messages.
 Way faster.
 But then questions like "who's going to Paris?" didn't work because there's no name to filter on.
 Back to the drawing board.

 That's when I switched to vector search.
-Every message gets embedded once at startup.
+Every message gets embedded once.
 Questions get embedded on the fly.
 Find the closest matches, send just those to the LLM.
-Takes 45 seconds to set up the first time but after that it's quick and way more accurate.
+Initially tried ChromaDB locally but ran into memory issues on Render's free tier (512MB limit).
+Switched to Qdrant Cloud's free tier which solved the problem - the vector database runs externally so the app starts fast and uses minimal memory.

 I looked into fine-tuning a model but that felt like that is way too complicated for this use case so I didnt choose that route.
 Would need training data, GPU time.

 ## Things I didn't do

 Thought about mixing keyword and semantic search together.
 Like if someone mentions "Paris" specifically, weight those messages higher.
-Might help in some edge cases but seemed like not worth imlementing in this short time.
+Might help in some edge cases but seemed like not worth implementing in this short time.

 Almost added response caching.
 If someone asks the same question twice, just return the cached answer.
 But looked at the data and most questions are actually different.
 Plus Render's free tier sleeps anyway so cache would just get deleted.